 The Monocacy River might be the OML's most substantial water crossing.

-This bridge was a favorite target during the Civil War, and the B&O
+This bridge was a favorite target during the Civil War, and B&O

 had to rebuild it many times.
 The original bridge was a covered wood

-variety, but wooden bridges were easily set afire, so the B&O tried
+variety, but wooden bridges were easily set afire, so B&O tried

 iron Bollman bridges, but even they were not permanent.

-Here are some entries from the B&O's annual reports of that turbulent
+Here are some entries from B&O's annual reports of that turbulent

 September 8, 1862: The splendid iron suspension bridge at Monocacy blown